Duval County Public Schools: School standings

 In 2015, Stanton College Preparatory School and Paxon School for Advanced Studies were named of the top 25 most challenging high schools in the United States.

 Newsweek also publishes a "Catching Up" list of 33 disadvantaged schools nationwide that challenge their students to participate in Advanced Placement programs which offer better instruction and a stimulating curriculum designed to improve academic skills and prepare for college.
 Because fewer than 10% of those sitting for the exams actually pass, the schools are excluded from the Best High Schools list.
 For 2010, six of the top 11 schools and twelve of the top 22 were located in Jacksonville:

-Florida Public K-12 School Rankings are based on data from the Florida Comprehensive Assessment Test (FCAT) provided by Florida Department of Education.
-Based on FCAT Data, among the state's 72 school districts, Duval County rates as follows: High schools—51, Middle Schools—52, Elementary Schools—42.

 In 2007, the district instituted the Educators of Change program to identify future teachers among professionals and other individuals who have achieved success outside of the education field.

 On August 23, 2010, Atlantic Coast High School opened for the 2010-2011 school year.
 It was the first new public high school built in the county since 1990 and cost $78 million.
 The school was constructed primarily to relieve overcrowding at the two largest high schools in Duval County, Sandalwood and Mandarin.

-Demographics

-Jacksonville, Florida is located in Northeast Florida and is the largest city in the contiguous United States in land area.
-It is ranked as the 12th largest city in the United States in population with more than 800,000 residents.
-The Jacksonville metropolitan area, including surrounding Clay, Baker, Nassau and St. Johns counties, has a population of more than 1,000,000 residents.

-Duval County and the City of Jacksonville merged in 1968, creating a single entity governing all of Duval County with the exception of the beach communities (Atlantic Beach, Neptune Beach and Jacksonville Beach) and Baldwin.
-The Duval County Public School District includes the beach communities, as well as the City of Baldwin.